Enterprising Waters: New York’s Erie Canal (Phase Two)

 One of the largest public works projects in American history, the Erie Canal inspired a nation-wide transportation revolution.
 Thousands of people poured into New York to work on or along the canal, or just to pass through.
 Though the canal would eventually be superseded by the railroad, a heady mixture of innovation and determination, and the industrious seeking and creation of wealth, was cemented in the American character.

 In honor of the Bicentennial of the Erie Canal’s construction, New York State’s Office of Cultural Education will present this rich story with the first phase of Enterprising Waters: New York’s Erie Canal at the New York State Museum.
 In collaboration with organizations on the canal corridor and across the state, the State Museum will tell the Erie Canal’s story with unique objects, documents, and images.

 Dominating the exhibition space is a gigantic windlass—a pulley mechanism that easily lifted and lowered heavy cargo from both sides of a warehouse with only one or two men.
 From 1831 through 1866, this windlass operated in the H. G. Root and Company Warehouse in the Village of Mohawk on the Erie Canal.
 The owners of the warehouse, Humphrey G. and Elias Root, also ran a general store and other small businesses along the canal.

-Look for Phase Two of Enterprising Waters in 2018, when the story of the Erie Canal continues with components on the Canal’s growth, politics, industries, social reform, and the Canal legacy.
+Phase Two of Enterprising Waters continues the story of the Erie Canal with components on the Canal’s growth, politics, industries, social reform, and the Canal legacy.